zacchiro/beangrep/README.md

   -t, --tag REGEX                 Only return entries with at least one tag
                                   matching given regex.
 The tag can be located anywhere.
   -T, --type TYPE(S)              Only return entries of certain types.
 Types
-                                  are specified as a ','-separated list of type names; type names are: open, close, commodity, pad, balance, transaction, note,
+                                  are specified as a ","-separated list of type names; type names are: open, close, commodity, pad, balance, transaction, note,
                                   event, query, price, document, custom.
 The
-                                  special value 'all' means: all directive
+                                  special value "all" means: all directive
                                   types. [default: transaction]
   --case-sensitive                Search case sensitively.
 Overrides:
                                   -i/--ignore-case and -S/--smart-case.